csirobigdata/spark-hpc/README.md

 system.
 It is based on, and uses the back end of, simr ([Spark in Map Reduce](http://databricks.github.io/simr/))

-It currently supports Spark 0.9.x and Scala(Java) application runnable with spark-class.
+It currently supports Spark 1.0.x and Scala(Java) application runnable with spark-class.

+WARNING: THIS IS A FIRST VERSION TESTED WITH SPARK 1.0.x.
+IT APPEARS TO BE WORKING FOR THE MOST PART BUT IT GENERATES A NUMBER OF DEPRECATION WARNINGS AND SOME FEATURES MAY NOW WORK.
+TREAT IT AS WORK IN PROGRESS.

 ## Spark integration